AnthonyTC89/react-rails-events/README.md

   1. For the Back-End (RailsAPI): In the root folder run `rails spec`
   2. For the Front-End (ReactJS): In the client folder run: `npm test`

+### Future Features

+  1. Use AWS Store to include Images in events.
+  2. Notifications on dashboard.
+  3. Create a feedback screen.
+  4. Improve styling.

 ### Contact

 * **[Anthony Tapia Cossio](https://github.com/AnthonyTC89) - [Linkedin](linkedin.com/in/anthony-tapia-cossio) - [Twitter](https://twitter.com/ptonypTC)**